Krishnaag23/risc-V-shell/README.md

-#Implementing a RISCV CPU core using TL-verilog.
-This repository is my code following the edx course :- Building a RISC-V CPU Core (LFD111x).
+# RISCV CPU CORE using TL-Verilog
+- This repository is my code for the edx course :- course-v1:LinuxFoundationX+LFD111x+1T2024